Elevenlabs AudioNative Player

 What is the difference between competition in organic search results and business competition?

-When it comes to SEO, it is important to remember that for our website, competition can be twofold.
-We can have strictly business competition and competition in organic search results.
+Regarding SEO, it is important to remember that competition can be twofold for our website.
+We can strictly compete in business and organic search results.
 In most cases, these will be exactly the same companies, but remember, we should not take this for granted.

 Business competitors are companies that target exactly the same audience with their products and services, and their existence in the market affects the daily operations of our company.
 However, not all of these companies necessarily constitute our competition in organic search results.
 Some of them may, for example, have no website or no search engine activities.

-It may also happen that our competitors in the organic search results are not our business competitors, but simply appear high on the keywords we are interested in for some reason.
+It may also happen that our competitors in the organic search results are not our business competitors but appear high on the keywords we are interested in for some reason.
 An example of this might be when our brand name may refer to more than just us.

-For example, the owner of an agritourism farm called “Cichy dom” wanting to appear first in search results for his brand would have to compete with sites such as Filmweb (there is a movie with such a name), Empik (there is a book with such a name), LubimyCzytać (where this book is rated by users), Rodzinny Dom Seniora (because the institution in Ilowa also bears such a name).
-None of these sites are in business competition with this farmhouse or with each other, they are a number of different businesses with a completely different target audience, but organically for the phrase “quiet house” they are competitors.
+For example, the owner of an agritourism farm called „Cichy Dom” wanting to appear first in search results for his brand would have to compete with sites such as Filmweb (there is a movie with such a name), Empik (there is a book with such a name), LubimyCzytać (where users rate this book), Rodzinny Dom Seniora (because the institution in Iowa also bears such a name).
+None of these sites are in business competition with this farmhouse or each other; they are several different businesses with a completely different target audience, but organically for the phrase „quiet house”, they are competitors.

 How to select competitors for SEO analysis?